 4. You Can Run Into Server Resource Issues

-And the last thing to keep in mind when it comes to sending emails via your WordPress host is that you could run into server resources issues.
+And the last thing to keep in mind when it comes to sending emails via your host is that you could run into server resources issues.
 With some hosts, especially shared hosts, this could even get you suspended.
 This is because even little things like sending emails require server resources.
 This especially becomes a problem with those trying to send bulk emails.
 This is the reason why third-party transactional email providers exist and why a lot hosts simply block email delivery on standard ports altogether.

 Email Marketing Software Recommendations